First-Time, First-Year Students

 In the event you do not pass a class, please email Jesus Garcia-Valdez, EOP Admissions Coordinator.
 He will help you navigate this process.

 Directed Self-Placement (DSP) is a literacy placement exam consisting of college-level reading and writing assessments.
 DSP is required of all incoming first-year students.
 Students who received or anticipate receiving a score of 3 or above on either the AP exam for English Language and Composition or English Literature and Composition should still log into DSP to confirm their AP status.

 - The Directed Self Placement is used to determine which English class you should take during your first year at Sonoma State.

-- The DSP is due on June 5 for Summer Bridge participants, but we request our students complete it as soon as you receive it.
+- DSP is due on June 1 for Summer Bridge participants, but we request our students complete it as soon as they receive it.